WenqingZong/crab_dbg/README.md

 # Crab Debugger (crab_dbg)
 This repo contains the Python equivalent of Rust's `dbg!()` macro debugging tool, which helps developers inspect variables and expressions during development.
 The `crab_dbg` function allows users to trace the values of variables, objects, lists, dictionaries, and other data structures in real-time without cluttering their codebase with multiple print statements.
-Essentially, this replaces Python's `print()` function altogether.
+Essentially, this function replaces Python's `print()` function altogether.

 ## Features
 - Easily print values of variables and expressions using the `dbg()` function, eliminating the need for multiple `print()` statements